Straights DirectStraights Direct provides comprehensive feeding solutions to farmers across the UK.

 Brazilian Soya

-Brazilian Soya is a cheaper, usually pelleted, alternative to Hi Pro meal (see above) which has grown in popularity in recent times.
+Brazilian Soya is a cheaper, usually pelleted, alternative to Hi Pro meal (see above).

 Brazilian Soya analysis on a dry matter basis: